-- mint leaves
+- 2 sprigs mint leaves

 - Make sure the eggs and butter are at room temperature.
 Sift the cake flour at least twice.

-- Add 120 g (½ cup + 2 Tbsp.) sugar and whisk to combine.
+- Add ½ cup sugar (½ cup + 2 Tbsp, to be precise) and whisk to combine.

 - Add the rest of the flour and fold gently to make sure all the flour is incorporated quickly so your mixture doesn’t deflate.

 - Pour the batter into the center of the cake pan, from right above the cake pan.
 You want to avoid introducing extra air into the batter at this point.
-Collect the leftover batter in the bowl and pour around the edges of the cake pan, not center.
+Collect the leftover batter in the bowl and pour it around the edges of the cake pan, not the center.

 - Immediately remove the parchment paper.

 - While the cake is cooling, prepare an ice bath by placing ice cubes and water in a large bowl (Bowl #4).
-Place a clean and dry mixing bowl (Bowl #2) over and add 473 ml (1 Pint) heavy cream and 38 g (3 Tbsp.) sugar to keep it cold.
+Place a clean and dry mixing bowl (Bowl #2) in the ice bath and add 2 cups heavy (whipping) cream and 3 Tbsp sugar to keep it cold.
 Tip: For the perfect sweetness, the sugar should be 8% of the heavy cream weight.

-- When the cream has reached to “soft peaks”, take out the cream and transfer to the bottom of the cake.
-Soft peaks means when you lift the whisk, the cream will hold its line but the top peaks will be soft and after a second or two will fall back on itself.
+- When the cream at the edge of the bowl reaches medium peaks, transfer it to the top of the bottom cake layer.
+Medium peaks mean when you lift the whisk, the cream will hold its shape, but the tip of the peaks will fold back on itself.